pezra/happy-little-macros/PITCHME.md

 ```

 Note:
 `quote` returns the AST representation of the code you pass it.
-For operators it gets a little more complicated.
+For expression it gets a little more complicated.

 ---